Twenkid/Theory-of-Universe-and-Mind/README.md

 # Theory of Universe and Mind or "The Bulgarian Prophecies" in Artificial General Intelligence (AGI), Digital Universe/The Universe Computer, Philosophy of AI, AI etc. 2001-2004 etc.

-Todor Arnaudov's "Theory of Universe and Mind", originally created in 2001-2004, a general "theory of everything", unifying Cybernetical Digital Physics Cosmology and Evolution with (Artificial) General Intelligence and Philosophy of Mind.
-A forefront of other analogical theories which are getting popular as late as late 2010s and now, 2023.
-Part of "The Bulgarian Prophecies" in AGI, Philosophy of AI, Digital physics etc. The theory was taught in the world's first interdisciplinary course in Artificial General Intelligence in 2010, 2011 at the University of Plovdiv, Bulgaria.
+Todor Arnaudov's "Theory of Universe and Mind", originally created in 2001-2004, a general "theory of everything", unifying Cybernetical Digital Physics Cosmology and Evolution of the Universe with (Artificial) General Intelligence and Philosophy of Mind and mapping to human behavior, motivation, reinforcement learning, society (...).
+A forefront of other analogical, related and similar theories, now getting more elaborated and scientific, supported with technical papers and world reknowned researchers are getting popular as late as late 2010s (Karl Friston's one started to get popular) and are still cutting edge and avantgarde in 2023.
+Due to its predictions and the huge number of matches of future works to the claims and the reasoning in these works even more than 20 years later, the "Theory of Universe and Mind" (TOUM for short) is a part of the so called "Bulgarian Prophecies" in AGI, Philosophy of AI, Digital physics etc., together with a strategical essay/proposal from 2003 for the development of AGI via the creation of a super interdisciplinary R&D institute.
+The "prophecies" are also Bulgarian because they were originally written in Bulgarian and the theory was taught during the world's first interdisciplinary course in Artificial General Intelligence in 2010, 2011 at the University of Plovdiv, Bulgaria with working language Bulgarian (note the MIT's AGI course led by Lex Fridman was in 2018).

+A "bibleically" sized documentary book, demonstrating, justifying, proving the "prophecies" is in preparation: *"The prophets of the Thinking Machines: Artificial General Intelligence and Transhumanism: History Theory and Pioneers"*.
+It is currently in Bulgarian, about 1350 pages ready, a lot of documentary/comparison material to include which may extend it to 14xx or 1500+ depending on the selection.

-See the references with numbers below for specific works.
-I will add also parallel texts, citations etc. Some matches are evident even from the first pages and the summaries of some ideas, compared to the summaries and the first points from works from ToUM, e.g. see Azarian's 2022 book and the beginning of "Concept about the Universal Predetermination Part 3", 2003, points 0. and 1.
+* Please see the works below and the comparisons and matches to later works by other authors.
+Parallel texts, citations etc. Some matches are evident even from the first pages and the summaries of some ideas, compared to the summaries and the first points from works from ToUM, e.g. see Azarian's 2022 book and the beginning of "Concept about the Universal Predetermination Part 3", 2003, points 0. and 1.

-As there was nobody to properly review these works back then, all these later coming matches are a sort of delayed reviews done indirectly by these top researchers, a proof of the reasoning, claims, conclusions, hypotheses, logic, way of thinking, models, predictions from my theory.
+* As there was nobody to properly review these works back then, all these later coming matches are a sort of delayed reviews done indirectly by these top researchers, a proof of the reasoning, claims, conclusions, hypotheses, logic, way of thinking, models, predictions from my theory.

-However as these works were not published in an academic environment (I was a teenagers, a schoolboy, at the end of that period: a freshman in "Computer Science" at The University of Plovdiv) and I am not in a proper hierarchy, I am looking for readers and modern reviewers to acknowledge these matches and recognize them, and in general to let the community which is interested in these topics to know about that, and also I am searching for partners for my related R&D.
+However as these works were not published in an academic environment (I was a teenagers: a school boy, at the end of that period: a freshman in "Computer Science" at The University of Plovdiv) and I am not in a proper hierarchy, I am looking for readers, scholars, prospective partners for future research together and modern reviewers to acknowledge these matches and recognize them and my contribution, and in general to let the community which is interested in these topics know about that.
+I am also searching for partners for my related R&D in AGI.

-Analogical, isomorphic, similar or closely related to these "prophecies", serving as delayed reviews and "confirmation", are for example (detailed lists and discussions to be completed):
+## Analogical, isomorphic, similar or closely related to these "prophecies", serving as delayed reviews and "confirmation", are for example (detailed lists and discussions to be completed):

 * Jeff Hawkins' "On intelligence"/Memory-prediction framework
 * Karl Friston's "Free Energy Principle"/"Active Inference"